jh3nd3rs0n/jargyle/README.md

 -   The other SOCKS5 server supports [the SOCKS5 RESOLVE command](#5-3-the-socks5-resolve-command).
 (At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 Therefore the other SOCKS5 server would at the very least be another running instance of Jargyle.)

-In addition to using this setting, you can use the setting `socks5.onConnect.prepareServerSocket` to be set to `true` in order for the settings to be recognized for preparing a TCP socket to make an external outbound TCP connection.
+In addition to using this setting, you can use the setting `socks5.onConnect.prepareServerFacingSocket` to be set to `true` in order for the settings to be recognized for preparing a TCP socket to make an internal outbound TCP connection.

 Partial command line example: